-This idyllic rural waterway was once derelict, and nearly became a dumping ground for industrial waste.
-It was saved by the work of energetic local volunteers and campaigners and is now one of the country’s best canals for nature, and home to three Sites of Special Scientific Interest
+This idyllic rural waterway is one of the Trust’s top canals for wildlife in the country.
+Once threatened, the canal was saved by the work of energetic local volunteers and campaigners, and is now home to three Sites of Special Scientific Interest.

 The canal architecture also adds interest to the scenery, with distinctive swing bridges, classic hump-backed bridges and restored and unrestored locks.

 The canal was one of the last to be built, and was promoted by prosperous local farmers who sought more effective means of transporting their goods to the fast-growing towns of West Yorkshire.
 Its Act was passed in 1815, and it opened three years later.

 The Pocklington is one of the few canals in Britain which were completed for less than the original estimated cost, costing only £32,695.
 Coal, lime, fertiliser and industrial goods were carried to Pocklington, and agricultural produce was sent out to the West Riding.